DataDog/documentation/content/en/tracing/trace_collection/library_config/cpp.md

 `DD_REMOTE_CONFIGURATION_ENABLED`
 : **Since**: 0.2.0 <br>
 **Default**: `true` <br>
-Enable the capability that allows to remotely configure and change the behavior of the tracer. <br>
+Enable the capability that allows to remotely configure and change the behavior of the APM SDK. <br>
 When `false` this feature is disabled. <br>
 For more information, see [Remote Configuration][5].